 What are the new Starter Decks?

-FFG announced they will release 4 pre-built player decks centered around the Dwarf, Silvan, Gondor, and Rohan traits.
-These will be fully playable 50 card decks out of the box with additional cards to customize.
+They are 4 pre-built player decks centered around the Dwarf, Silvan, Gondor, and Rohan traits.
+These are fully playable 50 card decks out of the box with additional cards to customize.
 You can find more details in our New Starter Decks Announced and Starter Decklists Spoiled news posts.

 What are Nightmare Packs?
 Do I need them?

 Nightmare packs are small expansions that added difficulty and often refined older scenarios.
 They’re not essential and not recommended for newer players.